JustSid/Firedrake/README.md

   * Memory management (virtual and physical, including a slab allocator for the kernel)
   * Preemptive multitasking
   * An in-kernel dynamic link editor for loading kernel drivers at runtime
+  * A very rudimentary driver API written in C++
-  * Support for processes and multithreading
+  * Processes and multithreading
-  * Support for loading and executing ELF binaries
+  * Loading and executing ELF binaries
-  * Support for syscalls
+  * User space link editor
+  * Some *nix syscalls (open, close, read, write, fork, etc)
+  * A virtual file system
-  * Kernel wide unit tests
+  * In kernel unit tests (which are totally out of date)

 ## Development
 Development of Firedrake happens mostly in two branches: The [master](https://github.com/JustSid/Firedrake/tree/master) branch, which contains patches for the current stable release, and the [unstable](https://github.com/JustSid/Firedrake/tree/unstable) branch which contains the changes for the next major release.
 Versioninging follows the [Semantic Versioning](http://semver.org) standard.

+*Note!* Stable release doesn't mean *stable* stable, but something more like "might not fall apart when touched"

 ## Compiling
 ### Prerequisites